YYinBurgh/YYinBurgh.github.io/_pages/about.md

 <!--- News --->
 ## News
-- **(April 2022)** Our paper **Helping mobile application developers create accurate privacy labels** has been accepted by the 2022 Internation Workshp on Privacy Engineering (IWPE'22), which is co-loacated with the IEEE European Symposium on Security and Privacy (EuroS&P'22).
+- **(April 2022)** Our paper **Helping mobile application developers create accurate privacy labels** has been accepted by <a href="https://iwpe.info/" target="_blank">the 2022 Internation Workshp on Privacy Engineering (IWPE'22) </a>, which is co-loacated with the IEEE European Symposium on Security and Privacy this year.

 - **(January 2022)** Our 2021 PETS paper **“Did you know this camera tracks your mood?”: Understanding Privacy Expectations and Preferences in the Age of Video Analytics** has won the the 12th Annual Privacy Papers for Policymakers Award from the Future of Privacy Forum (FPF)!